Raxelgrande/awesome-touhou/README.md

 ### Podcasts
 *Go back to [Information](#information)*

-*For long audio recordings that featured dissussions related to Touhou*
+*For long audio recordings that loop their dissussions back to Touhou*

 Name | Description | Language | Author
 ---- | ----------- | -------- | ------